geoapify/route-planner-sdk/README.md

 Displays a complete timeline that includes the computed routing results, along with interactive waypoint popups for each stop.

-Let me know if you'd like to emphasize route optimization, travel times, or interactivity more explicitly.

 ```ts
 const container = document.getElementById('timeline-container');